Last Updated on October 12, 2024 by Maged kamel

 For the given example, the product can not be done, since (3×4)*(3*3) cannot be multiplied.

-To determine the place of the required element, assume that this element is the intersection of the tail of the arrow for the first arrow with the tail of the first column arrow.
+To determine the place of the required element, assume that this element is the intersection of the arrow’s tail for the first arrow with the tail of the first column arrow.
 For the first row, the second element of(AB).

-The element is located at the intersection between the horizontal arrow and the vertical arrow.
+The element is located at the intersection between the horizontal and vertical arrows.
 The value=3*-2+5*0+(-1*-4))=-2.
 For the element at the first row, the third column, again.

 The intersection between the horizontal arrow with the vertical arrow.
 The value=33+ 5 7-(1*1)=43.